 Richard Hamer: To build on the comments of Kevin and others, one aspect of creating the opportunities is to do more work through promotion, for example, by government advertising around what the opportunities and benefits are.
 This would be promotion aimed at the business sector and at small companies.
 I think that it is also incumbent on us as large companies to reach out to the supply chain and to help that promotional effort.

 The second thing is around flexibilities.
 Again, we talked about it a little earlier with Channel 4, Tesco and Compass.
 Looking a bit more at how overtraining and perhaps some partner activities might work might be a good thing.
-I mentioned ourselves, Rolls-Royce, Airbus and GKN using employability skills.
+I mentioned ourselves, Rolls-Royce, Airbus and GKN using the Employer Ownership of Skills initiative.
 Looking back at things like that and making them work might be a good way forward.

 The last thing is around support for small companies, SMEs in particular.
 I understand that there are lots of pressures on government funding and support, but there is probably less help than there was in the past to help small companies in how they set up and deliver apprenticeships.
 We should be putting an arm around them and giving them more help.
 BAE Systems is very fortunate in that it has people such as me and HR professionals managing apprenticeships and supporting our engineering and manufacturing colleagues to deliver them.
 Small companies probably do not have people who are specialists to help them.
 If more could be done to help smaller companies, that might be part of the answer.